lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This subsection describes the different fields in the fragmentation header (see format header in {{Fragfor}}) that are used to enable the described fragmentation functionalities and the different reliability options supported.

- o  Rule ID.
+*  Rule ID.
 The Rule ID in the fragmentation header is used to identify the fragmentation mode used.
 The Rule ID also allows to interleave non-fragmented IPv6 datagrams with fragments that carry a larger IPv6 datagram.
 See format section {{Fragfor}}.

- o  Fragment Compressed Number (FCN).
+*  Fragment Compressed Number (FCN).
 The FCN is included in all fragments.
 This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute fragment number.
 There are two FCN reserved values.
 They are used for controlling the fragmentation process.
 The FCN value with all the bits equal to 1 (all-1) denotes the last fragment of a packet.
 And the FCN value with all the bits equal to 0 (all-0) denotes the last fragment of a windonw (when such window is not the last one of the packet) in any window mode or the fragments in No ACK mode.
 The rest of the FCN values are assigned in a sequential